Anish-Saxena/impress_micro2024/README.md

 ImPress adopts [pythia's](https://github.com/CMU-SAFARI/pythia) experimental workflow by launching experiments preferably on an HPC compute cluster followed by rolling up statistics.

-Each configuration runs 26 workloads.
-Overall, there are 31 configurations required to recreate key figures in the paper.
+Each configuration runs 20 workloads.
+Overall, there are 35 configurations required to recreate key figures in the paper.

 ### Build ChampSim Configurations

 1. `cd champsim`
 2. `./build_configs.sh configs/configs.txt`

+This script builds all simulator binaries for the experiments and might take between 30 minutes to an hour to complete.

 ### Launch Experiments

-Recreating all figures requires 806 experiment runs (each requiring one core and 4GB memory).
-Each experiment requires 6 core-hours on average, or about 9K core-hours to recreate all experiments and 4.8K core-hours to recreate representative experiments.
+Recreating all figures requires 700 experiment runs (each requiring one core and 4GB memory).
+Each experiment requires 6 core-hours on average, or about 4.2K core-hours to reproduce the experiments.

-1. Select whether you will recreate all figures or only representative figures and check out `experiments/experiments/all_figures/` or `experiments/experiments/representative_figures/` directory, respectively.
-2. The `configure.csv` file provides details about each configuration (best viewed in Google Sheets/ Excel).
+The directory structure (required to parse results for plotting scripts) has been set up at:

+`pythia/experiments/figures/mop_gs8/`

+Within this directory, you will find several sub-directories storing a jobfile (eg., `baseline/jobfile.sh`) for each configuration.
+The list of all configurations to be launched, relative to the above-mentioned experiment directory, is available at `pythia/experiments/figures/mop_gs8/experiments.txt`.

-The directories for each required configuration have already been set up.
-Next, make any changes necessary to run the configuration on your machine. **Refer to options below before proceeding to next steps.**
+Next, make any changes necessary to run the configurations on your machine. **Refer to options below before proceeding to next steps.**

 #### Option-1: Using Slurm

 The sample jobfile within each directory assumes usage of `slurm` scheduler (typically when using an HPC cluster).
-For each configuration, the only difference in jobfiles is the ChampSim binary used, so all jobfiles are created using the following 3 jobfiles:

-- `experiments/experiments/1C_all_workloads.sh`: Baseline single-core experiments used to compute weighted speedup.
-44 workloads.
-- `experiments/experiments/single_workloads.sh`: Multi-core experiments with same workload on each core.
-28 workloads.
-- `experiments/experiments/all_workloads.sh`: All multi-core experiments (single, mixed, cloudsuite).
-51 workloads.

-We recommend making any changes to these three jobfiles (such as specifying the charge account for `slurm`, etc.), as required.
-Alternatively, try running a jobfile inside a directory within `experiments/experiments/all_figures/` to ensure it works (for example, `cd 8C_16WLLC && sbatch jobfile.sh`).
+We recommend making changes to these jobfiles (such as specifying the charge account for `slurm`, etc.), as required.
+Please be sure to change **ALL** jobfiles listed in `experiments.txt`.

+**Tips:** Common modifications, such as substituting charge account name, can be accomplished using two commands from within the `pythia/experiments/figures/mop_gs8/` directory:

+1. `/bin/zsh`
+2. `sed -i 's/gts-mqureshi4-rg/<your-account-name>/g' **.jobfile.sh`

+This would change the charge account name in all jobfiles stored in this directory or any of its sub-directories.
+Other modifications can be similarly accomplished using `sed`.

+**Note:** Please do not change the name of workload directories (or their directory structure) created by the jobfiles, as they are used by the stat collection scripts.

+Before proceeding, try running a jobfile inside a directory to ensure it works.
+For example, try launching baselin experiments using `cd baseline && sbatch jobfile.sh`.
+If all experiments launch without failures, you may cancel this trial run (using `scancel` command) and proceed to launching all experiments.

 #### Option-2: Running Locally

-Similar to the `slurm` option, we provide three jobfiles from which all configuration jobfiles can be derived:

-- `experiments/experiments/1C_all_workloads.local.sh`: Baseline single-core experiments used to compute weighted speedup.
-44 workloads.
-- `experiments/experiments/single_workloads.local.sh`: Multi-core experiments with same workload on each core.
-28 workloads.
-- `experiments/experiments/all_workloads.local.sh`: All multi-core experiments (single, mixed, cloudsuite).
-51 workloads.

-We recommend making any changes to these three jobfiles as required.
-Alternatively, try running a jobfile inside a directory within `experiments/experiments/all_figures/` to ensure it works (for example, `cd 8C_16WLLC && ./jobfile.sh`).

-#### Option-3: Create Your Own Jobfiles

-Please customize `create_jobfile.pl` to create jobfiles to the format needed for launching experiments on your machine.
-Create the new jobfile comprising all experiments using the following command:

-`perl ../scripts/create_jobfile.pl --exe $PYTHIA_HOME/../champsim/bin/8C_16WLLC --tlist START_8C_ALL.tlist --exp START.exp --local 1 > single_workloads.local.sh`

-Note that you need to create jobfiles for 8-core all-workloads (`START_8C_ALL.tlist`), 8-core single-workloads (`START_8C_SINGLE.tlist`), and 1-core all-workloads (`START_1C_ALL.tlist`).
-Be sure to following the jobfile naming convention discussed in Option-2.
+Similar to the `slurm` option, we provide jobfiles that can launch experiments locally in parallel in the `pythia/experiments/figures/mop_gs8_local/` directory (eg., check out `baseline/jobfile.sh`).
+The jobfiles in this directory do not require slurm, but the management of running all required configurations is upon the user.
+We encourage users to modify `launch_exps.sh` in this directory to launch experiments and manage resource utilization as required.

-**After referring to options above, proceed with launching experiments below.** One required change is updating the paths to champsim binary and traces in all three main jobfiles, and can be done easily with find and replace.
+**After referring to options above, proceed with launching experiments below.**

-3. After making changes, run `./setup_exps.sh` to recreate jobfiles for all configurations.

-4. Finally, launch experiments.
+3. Launch experiments.
-    * **Option-1**: We provide a helper script `launch_exps.sh` that launches all experiments using the `sbatch` command.
+    * **Option-1**: We provide a helper script `launch_exps.sh` within `mop_gs8` that launches all experiments using the `sbatch` command.
-    * **Option-2 or 3**: If running locally, please launch each configuration manually and ensure number of running experiments are less than number of cores at any given time (otherwise context switches can degrade performance).
+    * **Option-2 or 3**: If running locally, please launch each configuration manually within `mop_gs8_local` and ensure number of running experiments are less than number of cores at any given time (otherwise context switches can degrade performance).

 ## Collect Statistics